 - Detailed description of the damage that is occurring.

 - E-mail address: To receive notification of application status, the applicant will need to supply an e-mail address.
 If an e-mail address is not provided, the applicant may receive a phone call or letter by mail to notify approval or denial of the permit.
-No bear may be taken without prior authorization by the FWC Regional Office.

 - A printer and latest version of Adobe Reader